andrew/ultimate-awesome/README.md

 - [awesome-snn-conference-paper](https://github.com/AXYZdong/awesome-snn-conference-paper) - 🔥  This repository compiles research papers (from top-tier conferences and journals) and code implementations in the field of Spiking Neural Networks (SNNs). 本仓库收集了脉冲神经网络领域的顶会顶刊论文和代码，正在持续更新中。.
 - [Awesome-DEM](https://github.com/DahnJ/Awesome-DEM) - Overview of Digital Elevation Model (DEM) datasets.
 - [awesome-headless-commerce](https://github.com/notrab/awesome-headless-commerce) - A community curated list of headless commerce APIs, products, and services.
 A heads-up for modern store builders.
-- [awesome-visual-rl](https://github.com/qiwang067/awesome-visual-rl) - A curated list of visual reinforcement learning resources.
 - [awesome-learning-haskell](https://github.com/tweag/awesome-learning-haskell) - A collection of resources which were useful to Tweagers for learning Haskell and its various aspects.
 - [awesome-random-stuff](https://github.com/ahmadawais/awesome-random-stuff) - A running log of interesting discoveries from the web by Ahmad Awais.
 - [awesome-emulators](https://github.com/alnacle/awesome-emulators) - A curated list of awesome open source emulators.
 - [Best-student-discount-services](https://github.com/OpenGenus/Best-student-discount-services) - Best student discount services one should definitely try out!
 Contributions and translations are highly encouraged. .
 - [awesome-lowcode-component](https://github.com/aliaszz/awesome-lowcode-component) - 精选低代码 (LowCode) 资源列表.
 - [awesome-supabase](https://github.com/lyqht/awesome-supabase) - Official awesome-list of Supabase Starters & Resources ⚡️ .
+- [awesome-sql](https://github.com/danhuss/awesome-sql) - List of tools and techniques for working with relational databases.
 - [open-production-web-projects](https://github.com/sdil/open-production-web-projects) - List of Open Source production-ready web projects.
 - [awesome-machine-learning-startups](https://github.com/gmberton/awesome-machine-learning-startups) - List of startups doing AI & ML.
 - [awesome-dashboards](https://github.com/omarkdev/awesome-dashboards) - List of dashboards free to use.